-NDEWS is led by our research group composed of scientists from the University of Florida, New York University, and Florida Atlantic University.
+NDEWS is led by our research group from the University of Florida, New York University, and Florida Atlantic University.

 Our Coordinating Center (CC) is spearheaded by the Cottler Lab (Epidemiology), with investigators from the University of Florida through the Florida Drug-Related Outcomes Surveillance and Tracking System (FROST) and the Center for Addiction Research & Education (CARE), the Palamar Lab at New York University, and the Machine Perception and Cognitive Robotics (MPCR) Lab at Florida Atlantic University.